Winter fun for families

 Do you and your family need to let off some steam this winter?
 Wrap up warm, pop on your wellies and start a wintery adventure.
 Pick up a copy of our new Winter Activity booklet and see what Sudbury surprises you can find...

-Pick up a copy of our 50 things to do before you’re 11 ¾ booklet from visitor reception and see how many activities you can tick off.
+Head outside with your family and be inspired by nature.
+Pick up a copy of our Winter Activity booklet from the gift shop and see how many activities you can tick off.

-If you're visiting other National Trust properties make sure you check out the 50 things full activity list to see what else you can do.
+If you're visiting other National Trust properties make sure you check out the '50 things' full activity list to see what else you can do.